 Sangerville has been a small lumbering and agricultural community for most of its history.
 Adjacent to Guilford, its main village is just south of the Piscataquis River, which forms its northern boundary.
 In the 1880’s Sangerville village hosted a grist mill, a sawmill, a tannery, and a woolen mill, which employed about fifty people.
 Elsewhere in town there were three sawmills, a shingle mill, and another grist mill.
 The town has several ponds, the largest of which is Manhanock, accessible by a boat ramp off Route 23 near Sangerville village.
 Manhanock and Harlow (in Parkman) ponds are managed as one 595-acre water body since fish pass freely under a bridge separating the two.
 The 403-acre Center Pond, a recreational area, is indeed in the center of the township and is accessible off the Silver Mills Road.
 The 93-acre Marr Pond is in East Sangerville.

-Dexter, Maine is a charming rural town located on the Moosehead Trail in the heart of the State on the south side of pristine Lake Wassookeag.
-Referred to as being in the Maine Highlands, it is part of a particularly beautiful area that includes rolling hills, lush valleys, and numerous lakes and ponds.
+Dexter, Maine; home of the Maine Red Hot Dog Festival, is a charming rural town located on the Moosehead Trail in the heart of the State, on the south side of pristine Lake Wassookeag.
+Part of the Maine Highlands region, Dexter is set in a beautiful area that includes rolling hills, lush valleys, and numerous lakes and ponds.
 The 2010 Census recorded Dexter's year-round population at 3,895 with a combined land and water area that covers 37.16 sq. miles (96.24 sq. km).
 It is at the western edge of Penobscot County where it shares a border with Somerset County and Piscataquis County to the North.
 Excerpt by Greg Hartford